 A brown recluse will bite and you may feel it or may not.
 For some people, the bite may be immediately painful.
 You may see red marks where you felt the bite and they may get swollen.

 The story is that brown recluse bites are necrotic – meaning they cause the flesh around it to die and rot.
-This can happen, but is not definite.
-Sometimes spiders are know to give “dry” bites to deter prey or threats, but not pump venom into them.
+This can happen but is not definite.
+Sometimes spiders are known to give “dry” bites to deter prey or threats, but not pump venom into them.

 Also, the brown recluse is small and their fangs are even smaller.
 This means they usually cannot inject a large volume of venom.

 Some of the adverse symptoms of a brown recluse bite include fever, chills, intense pain and swelling around the bite area.
 Also, there is a chance the flesh around the bite will become necrotic.
 This area may grow as the venom works its way through the body.
 You may feel the other systemic symptoms of the bite before you notice the necrotic symptoms since the venom will move fast.

 Are brown recluse bites dangerous?